onyx-platform/onyx/doc/user-guide/peer-config.md

 ##### `:onyx.peer/drained-back-off`

-Number of ms to wait before executing peer pipeline run if all ingress queues have been exhausted.
+Number of ms to wait before trying to complete the job if all input tasks have been exhausted.
+Completing the job may not succeed if the cluster configuration is being shifted around.

 ##### `:onyx:onyx.peer/peer-not-ready-back-off`